Nonsmooth Nonconvex-Nonconcave Minimax Optimization: Primal-Dual Balancing and Iteration Complexity Analysis: Convergence Analysis of Smoothed PLDA

-In fact, all terms in the potential function $\Phi_r$ are closely related with the algorithmic updates.
-Namely, the update for the primal, dual and auxiliary variables can be understood as a primal descent for the function $F_r$, approximate dual ascent for the dual function $d_r$ and approximate proximal descent for the proximal function $p_r$.
+The sole distinction between the above Lyapunov function and the one in \citep{zhang2020single} is that we swap the order of min and max in the definition of $p_r$, transitioning from $\min_{x \in \mathcal{X}}\max_{y \in \mathcal{Y}}F_r(x,y,\cdot)$ to $\max_{y \in \mathcal{Y}}\min_{x \in \mathcal{X}}F_r(x,y,\cdot)$.
+This alteration enables a more comprehensive analysis of cases where the dual function is nonconcave.
+Each term in the potential function $\Phi_r$ is tightly connected to the algorithmic updates.
+Specifically, the updates for the primal, dual, and auxiliary variables can be viewed as a descent step on the primal function $F_r$, an approximate ascent step on the dual potential value function $d_r$, and an approximate descent step on the proximal function $p_r$, respectively.

-To start with, we study the sufficient decrease property of this potential function.
-One of the main obstacles that prevents us from adopting the analysis framework in \cite{zhang2020single} is the lack of the gradient Lipschitz smoothness condition for the primal function.
-In the smooth case, the key to guarantee the basic descent estimate (i.e., Proposition 4.1 in \cite{zhang2020single}) is the primal error bound condition \eqref{iter-result1}, which trivially holds because it is equivalent to the Luo-Tseng error bound condition for structured strongly convex functions~\cite{zhang2020proximal,luo1993error}.
-That is, for some $\zeta>0$

-where $c>0$ is the step size for the primal descent.
-However, to the best of our knowledge, there is no analog for the nonsmooth convex composite problem with the proximal linear scheme.
-One of our main theoretical contributions is to show that a similar Lipschitz-type primal error bound condition still holds without the gradient Lipschitz condition. \begin{prop} [Lipschitz-type primal error bound] For any $k\ge0$, it holds that

-where $\zeta: =\frac{2(r-L)^{-1}+(\lambda+L) ^{-1}}{(\lambda+L) ^{-1}} \left(\sqrt{\frac{2L}{\lambda+L}}+1\right)$. \end{prop} It is worth mentioning that a similar error bound condition has also been investigated in \cite{drusvyatskiy2018error}.
-However, the approach therein did not provide any explicit constant estimation.
-The explicit constant we derive in Proposition \ref{prop:lip} plays an important role in controlling the step size for both primal and dual updates.